aycanogut/front-end-resources/README.md

 ### Front-End-Websites

+- [Patterns](https://web.dev/patterns/) - A collection of code snippets to help you optimize your web projects.
 - [The Valley of Code](https://thevalleyofcode.com/)
 - [This vs That](https://thisthat.dev/)
 - [101 DevTools Tips](https://devtoolstips.org/)
 - [Front End Web Development Resources by Ritik Patni](https://github.com/RitikPatni/Front-End-Web-Development-Resources)